ruslander/starbucks/readme.md

 #### Test cases

 	customer: when I'm asked to pay for coffe then I hand money to cashier
-	customer: when I get my drink then I smile and day thank you to barsta
+	customer: when I get my drink then I smile and say "thank you" to barista

 	cashier: when a new order is placed then I ask to be paid and order placed gets fired